 How many voice and/or control channels can you see?
 Are they GSM channels (200 kHz) or CDMA channels (1.25 MHz)?
-Other channels with different bandwidths?
 How many of each?

-Part IV: WiFi Scanning
+Part III: WiFi Scanning

 1. The goal of this exercise is to take a snapshot of a 2.4 GHz WiFi data packet.
 Turn on a WiFi-enabled laptop and logon to the Georgia Tech LAWN.
 Attach the circular antenna to the spectrum analyzer with an SMA cable - this will be the "sniffer" antenna.